primary-user/CodeClaimer/README.md

 1. A member submits a code using `/sharecode` or `/bulkshare`.
 2. The bot checks the submission for links or suspicious web addresses.
-3. The actual code is kept hidden from the public channel.
+3. The actual code stays hidden from the public channel.
 4. The bot posts a public claim card showing:
    - Product
    - Platform